deeplow/dangerzone/BUILD.md

 ## To make a .exe

-Open a command prompt, cd into the dangerzone directory, and run:
+Open a command prompt, cd into the whisperzone directory, and run:

 ```
 poetry run python .\setup-windows.py build
 ```

-In `build\exe.win32-3.10\` you will find `dangerzone.exe`, `dangerzone-cli.exe`, and all supporting files.
+In `build\exe.win32-3.10\` you will find `whisperzone.exe` and all supporting files.

 ### To build the installer

-Note that you must have a codesigning certificate installed in order to use the `install\windows\build-app.bat` script, because it codesigns `dangerzone.exe`, `dangerzone-cli.exe` and `Dangerzone.msi`.
+Note that you must have a codesigning certificate installed in order to use the `install\windows\build-app.bat` script, because it codesigns `whisperzone.exe` and `Whisperzone.msi`.

 ```
 poetry run .\install\windows\build-app.bat
 ```

-When you're done you will have `dist\Dangerzone.msi`.
+When you're done you will have `dist\Whisperzone.msi`.